A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 16. Backpacking in Chequamegon-Nicolet National Forest

 - Accommodation Options: The best way to enjoy the beauty of this area is by renting a cabin or a cottage.
 This cabin is tranquility in a nutshell and comes with its private dock.
-I am also obsessed with this cute Tranquil Northwoods Cabin.
+I am also obsessed with this secluded cabin.

 Chequamegon-Nicolet National Forest is made up of two forests.
 Separated by about 150 miles of farms, houses, and urban areas, it’s all managed as one national forest.